-If you repair, dismantle or recycle vehicles, chances are the air conditioning systems still contain fluorocarbon refrigerant gas.
+If you recycle or crush air conditioners or refrigerators, chances are these systems will still contain fluorocarbon refrigerant gas.
 To reduce the risk of this gas discharging into the atmosphere you should ensure all refrigerant is recovered from these systems prior to their recycling, repair or destruction.